Ashby, Massachusetts: Fire Department

 The Ashby Fire Department located at 1093 Main Street, Ashby, provides fire protection, rescue and EMS (Emergency Medical Services) to the town.
 The department is made up of a combination of paid, on-call, and volunteer personnel that serve the community.
 Other services include permitting, inspections, community service, and CPR classes.
 The department's fire apparatus consist of three fire engines, one tanker, one forestry, a chief's car, utility pickup and two UTV's.
 The department has two ambulances, at 2018 Dodge PL Custom and a 1999 Ford F450 Road Rescue that operate at the BLS level.

-Police Department
+Police and Fire Departmenta

 The Ashby Police Department (APD) is responsible for law enforcement and criminal investigations in Ashby, Massachusetts.
 The department consists of a Chief of Police, a Sergeant, and five full-time Patrolmen.

 Both the Ashby Police Department and the Ashby Fire Department are housed in the new Public Safety complex at 1093 Main Street.
-This state-of-the-art facility was approved by town voters and constructed in 2018/2019.
+This state-of-the-art facility was approved by town voters and constructed in 2018–2019.

 Additionally, the town has merged dispatch services with Patriot Dispatch, resulting in cost savings and a successful integration.